atick-faisal/label-studio/docs/source/tutorials/yolo_timeline_labels.md

 **Data Conversion Functions**:

-- **`convert_probs_to_timelinelabels(probs, label_map, threshold)`**: Converts probability outputs to timeline labels suitable for Label Studio.
+- **`convert_probs_to_timelinelabels(probs, label_map, threshold)`**: Converts probability outputs to timeline labels suitable for Annotation Hub.

 - **`convert_timelinelabels_to_probs(regions, label_map, max_frame)`**: Converts annotated regions back into a sequence of probabilities for training.

 ## Conclusion

-The TimelineLabels ML backend integrates seamlessly with Label Studio to provide temporal multi-label classification capabilities for video data.
+The TimelineLabels ML backend integrates seamlessly with Annotation Hub to provide temporal multi-label classification capabilities for video data.
 The architecture leverages pre-trained YOLO models for feature extraction and enhances them with an LSTM neural network for capturing temporal dependencies.

 Understanding the class hierarchies and method flows is crucial for developers looking to extend or modify the backend.
 By following the starting points and execution flows outlined in this guide, developers can navigate the codebase more effectively and implement custom features or optimizations.